SCKelemen/clix/README.md

 `clix` follows a few core behavioral principles that ensure consistent and intuitive CLI interactions:

-1. **Parent commands show help**: Commands with subcommands display their help surface when invoked without a subcommand or with an unknown subcommand.
+1. **Groups show help**: Commands with children but no Run handler (groups) display their help surface when invoked, showing available groups and commands.

+2. **Commands with handlers execute**: Commands with Run handlers execute when called.
+If they have children, the handler executes when called without arguments, or routes to child commands when a child name is provided.

-2. **Actionable commands prompt**: Commands without subcommands that require arguments will automatically prompt for missing required arguments, providing a smooth interactive experience.
+3. **Actionable commands prompt**: Commands without children that require arguments will automatically prompt for missing required arguments, providing a smooth interactive experience.

-3. **Help flags take precedence**: Global and command-level `-h`/`--help` flags always show help information, even if arguments are missing.
+4. **Help flags take precedence**: Global and command-level `-h`/`--help` flags always show help information, even if arguments are missing.

-4. **Configuration precedence**: Values are resolved in the following order (highest precedence first):
+5. **Configuration precedence**: Values are resolved in the following order (highest precedence first):
    - Explicit flag values from the command line
    - Environment variables matching the flag or command setting
    - Entries in `~/.config/<app>/config.yaml`